-We would like to thank all the participants who have volunteered and their families for their support.
-We would like to acknowledge the hard work of Daniel Worrall, Christianne Sharr, Kathy Hall, Sarah Luthern, Francoise Giguel, Alicja Piechocka-Trocha, Michael Dougan, Keith Flaherty, Andrew Chan, Katrina Armstrong, Bruce Walker, George Daley, David Golan, Howard Heller, Arlene Sharpe, the members of the Massachusetts General Hospital Translational and Clinical Research Center, the Ragon Institute Clinical Platform, the Ragon Institute Processing Laboratory, the Harvard/Brigham and Women's Hospital Virology Specialty Laboratory, the Brigham and Women's Hospital Center for Clinical Investigation, the Partners Biobank, all of the contributors to the Massachusetts Consortium for Pathogen Readiness, and all of the front-line medical personnel taking care of COVID-19 patients.
+Acknowledgments.
+We thank all the participants who have volunteered and their families for their support.
+We acknowledge the hard work of Daniel Worrall, Christianne Sharr, Kathy Hall, Sarah Luthern, Francoise Giguel, Piechocka-Trocha, Michael Dougan, Keith Flaherty, Andrew Chan, Katrina Armstrong, Bruce Walker, George Daley, David Golan, Howard Heller, Arlene Sharpe, the members of the Massachusetts General Hospital Translational and Clinical Research Center, the Ragon Institute Clinical Platform, the Ragon Institute Processing Laboratory, the Harvard/Brigham Women's Hospital Virology Specialty Laboratory, the Brigham and Women's Hospital Center for Clinical Investigation, the Partners Biobank, all contributors to the Massachusetts Consortium for Pathogen Readiness, and all of the front-line medical personnel taking care of patients with coronavirus disease 2019.